-- Take the skewers off the heat just before you feel they’re done, as they’ll continue to cook as they rest – if you cut the pork into 1-inch chunks and heat the BBQ well before grilling, they should take a max of 4 minutes per side (set a timer!).
+- Take the skewers off the heat just before you think they’re done, because they’ll continue to cook as they rest.
+If you cut the pork into 1-inch chunks and heat the BBQ well before grilling, they should take a max of 4 minutes per side (set a timer!).

 - You can substitute chicken for pork, however the cooking times may vary.